drybro/vue-form/README.md

 * Part 5 covers the Input type=file tag and Form Submission using a Node.js echo server.
 It explores 'get' submissions and 'post' submissions using 'application/x-www-form-urlencoded', 'multipart/form-data', and 'text/plain' encoding.
 The FormData object collects name-value data.
 Vue uses the Fetch API to send data and handle responses.

 * Part 6 covers form validation.
 It uses HTML validation to prevent errors from being submitted to a PHP validating echo server.
 CSS provides user guidance on how to fill out forms.
-Input type dateTime depreciated.
-Submit 'application/x-www-form-urlencoded' using the Fetch API.
+Input type dateTime depreciated and submit 'application/x-www-form-urlencoded' using the Fetch API.

 ---